 Make sure you are well prepared for your studies.
-Request a university ID card, read important information for new students and learn about your rights and obligations.
+Request a university ID card, find practical information for new students and learn about your rights and obligations.
 And how about learning a little Dutch?

 Request a LU-Card (university ID card)